mapoulos/callimachus-gregory-nazianzus-diss/dissertation/Dissertation.md

 [^154]:	Hellenistic and Imperial hexameter tended to be much more dactylic than earlier verse.
 See @West-GreekMetre-1982 177–78.
 Lines with three spondees, like l.
 546, are rare in the *Periegesis*.
 They comprise 7% of the poem.
 See @Lightfoot-DionysiusPeriegetesDescription-2014 66.

 [^155]:	Hesiod mentions the “Isles of the Blest” in *Op.* 170–173.
 We also find a brief mention of the Isles of the Blest in *Od.* 4.561–64 that contradicts the pessimistic view of the afterlife perceptible elsewhere in Homer.
-For discussion, see @H.W.H-CommentaryHomerOdyssey-1988 ad loc.
+For discussion, see @westcommentary1988 *ad loc*.
 Plato’s Myth of Er in *Rep.* 10 was the probably most influential philosophical treatment of the afterlife.

 [^156]:	See @Stephens-CallimachusHymns-2015 ad loc.

 [^157]:	Κινώπετα δέ ἐστιν, ὧν ἡ κίνησις ἐν τῷ πέτεσθαι.
 “They are *kinopeta* whose movement is by flight.”
-Eustathius, *Commentarium* 541, ed. @Muller-Geographigraeciminores-1861.
+Eustathius, *Commentarium* 541, ed. @mullergeographi1861.
 See also @Lightfoot-DionysiusPeriegetesDescription-2014 ad loc.

 [^158]:	Notable exception are @Effe-DichtungundLehre-1977 137–73 and @Whitby-CynegeticaattributedOppian-2007 125.
 Effe’s schema leads him to overemphasize Oppian’s connections with Aratus.
 Whitby contrasts Oppian’s “Callimachean proportions and aesthetics” with the 42 book *Iatrica* of Macellus of Side.